material-components/material-components-web/docs/authoring-components.md

       ├── README.md # Usage instructions and API documentation
-      ├── adapter.ts # Adapter interface implemented by framework wrappers and the vanilla component ├── foundation.ts # Framework-agnostic business logic used by wrapper libraries and the vanilla component ├── component.ts # Vanilla adapter implementation for clients who aren't using a wrapper framework like React ├── constants.ts # Constant values used by one or more files in the package (e.g., cssClasses, strings, numbers) ├── index.ts # Re-exports types from other files in the package (adapter, foundation, component, util, etc.)
+      ├── adapter.ts # Adapter interface implemented by framework wrappers and the vanilla component ├── foundation.ts # Framework-agnostic business logic used by wrapper libraries and the vanilla component ├── component.ts # Vanilla component and adapter implementations for clients who aren't using a framework ├── constants.ts # Constant values used by one or more files in the package (e.g., cssClasses, strings, numbers) ├── index.ts # Forwards exports from other files in the package (adapter, foundation, component, util, etc.)
-      ├── types.ts # (optional) All non-component-related types and interfaces not covered by other files should go in `types.ts`
-      ├── utils.ts # (optional) Framework-agnostic helper functions (e.g., feature detection)
-      ├── mdc-component.scss # The main source file for the component's CSS └── package.json # The components package file
+      ├── types.ts # (optional) Contains types and interfaces exposed in public APIs unrelated to the vanilla component ├── util.ts # (optional) Framework-agnostic helper functions (e.g., feature detection) ├── mdc-component.scss # The main source file for the component's CSS └── package.json # The components package file test/unit
-test/unit